A classic black-eyed peas recipe, sometimes called Carolina Peas and Rice, cooked with bacon, sausage, and veggies, and served over fluffy rice.

 Black Eyed Peas are traditionally the bean used in this authentic dish which is what makes historians believe that slaves replanted this West African native bean in American soil.
 From there, the Hoppin’ John Recipe was born.
 The name’s origin is still a mystery.
 However, many believe that it is derived from the African slave children showing excitement to receive this dish for dinner.
 Others say it comes from a man known as “Hoppin’ John” that hobbled around the streets of Charleston and sold peas and rice to the locals.

 Want more delicious recipes?
 Need help with accountability?
-Join our 1st Meal Prep Challenge of 2023!
-(CLICK HERE) and learn more about it!
+Join our very FIRST FREE “LOSE 20LBS in the FIRST 90 DAYS” WORKSHOP of 2025!
+(CLICK HERE) to register and learn more about it!

 1.HOW LONG DOES AUTHENTIC HOPPIN JOHN RECIPE LAST?